micmejia/bible-dump/NKJV/Mark/Mark 8.md

 And He left them, and getting into the boat again, departed to the other side.

 ###### 14
-Now [^a]the disciples had forgotten to take bread, and they did not have more than one loaf with them in the boat.
+Now the disciples had forgotten to take bread, and they did not have more than one loaf with them in the boat.

 ###### 15
-Then He charged them, saying, "Take heed, beware of the [^b]leaven of the Pharisees and the leaven of Herod."
+Then He charged them, saying, "Take heed, beware of the leaven of the Pharisees and the leaven of Herod."

 ###### 16
 And they reasoned among themselves, saying, "_It is_ because we have no bread."

 ###### 17
 But Jesus, being aware of _it,_ said to them, "Why do you reason because you have no bread?
 Do you not yet perceive nor understand?
-Is your heart [^c]still hardened?
+Is your heart still hardened?

 ###### 18
 Having eyes, do you not see?
 And having ears, do you not hear?
 And do you not remember?